Click here to access Broad Based Fees Information and SurveyAdjustments to your "Current Charges"

 Please Note: Undergraduate students enrolled in five or fewer credits are not eligible for medical insurance.
 Graduate students enrolled in four or fewer credits are not eligible for medical insurance.

 International: SUNY requires all students enrolled on an F-1 or a J-1 visa to participate in the college-provided medical insurance plan.
-Foreign students who are able to prove that they have comparable coverage for health care in the United States may apply for a waiver through the Office of International Programs and Services.
+Foreign students who are able to prove that they have comparable coverage for health care in the United States may apply for a waiver through Health Services.
 Until the waiver is approved your account will be billed including the international health insurance charge.
 The international health insurance waiver must be completed each semester.